C241-PS405/derm-ai-md/README.md

 *Mobile Development Path*
-Talking about a mobile application that communicates with DermAI's RESTful API to provide AI-based skincare recommendations to users.
+Talking about a mobile application that communicates with DermAI to provide AI-based skincare recommendations to users.
 This application includes registration, login, main page (scan options or skincare recommendations), scanning, analysis and analysis results.

 The Mobile Developer Division consists of:
 - A179D4KX3524 - Vitri Septia Kirani